- What is nuclear medicine?

 Creating new technology

-A SPECT tracer is now available for accurate diagnosis of Parkinson's disease.
-However, the small region in the brain that must be imaged requires a dedicated brain SPECT imager with special gamma cameras, which adds to the cost of the procedure.
+A SPECT tracer is currently available for accurate diagnosis of Parkinson's disease.
+However, the small region in the brain that must be imaged requires a dedicated brain SPECT imager with special gamma cameras to provide high resolution, which adds to the cost of the procedure.
 NIBIB is supporting research to create an inexpensive adapter for the conventional SPECT imagers that most hospitals already have.
 The adapter would allow standard clinical SPECT cameras to provide the same high resolution that currently only dedicated SPECT brain imaging systems can produce.
 These improvements would make Parkinson’s diagnosis less costly and more widely available.